percona/pmm-doc/docs/get-started/query-analytics.md

 - Each row in the table is a metric.
 The contents depends on the chosen dimension.

+- *Metadata* table:
+    PMM 2.39.0 now includes a metadata table for QAN to address the issue of identyfying problematic queries.
+With this feature, you can easily identify the services, nodes, and labels associated with your identified queries.
+    The metadata table contains the following information:
+    - *Cluster*: Cluster name
+    - *Environment*: Environment being used such as Dev, Staging, Production, etc.
+    - *Node Name*: Name or identifier of a node.
+    - *Node type*: Type of the node.
+    - *Replication set*: The name of the replication node being used.
+    - *Service Name*: The name or identifier of the service.
+    - *Service type*: The service which is being monitored.
+For example, MySQL, PostgreSQl, etc.

 For PostgreSQL queries (when using `pg_stat_monitor`) the top query will also be shown in the details section if the query was called by an outer query.

 ![!image](../_images/PMM_Query_Analytics_Tabs_Details_TopQuery.png)